Contrayerva: Medicinal uses

 In folk medicine in Honduras the boiled root of Dorstenia contrajerva is used to cure diarrhea, dysentery, and stomach ache.
 The slightly roasted and ground root is used to treat intestinal worms and parasites.
 The crushed root is mixed with water to treat the bites of snakes.
-In Nicaragua the boiled root is used to prevent diarrhea; minced raw rhizomes are used to treat diarrhea, sickness, stomach upset, indigestion, and worms.
+In Nicaragua the boiled root is used to prevent diarrhea; minced raw rhizomes are used to treat diarrhea, sickness, upset stomach, indigestion, and worms.
 In El Salvador it is used for stomachache and to prevent vomiting.
 In Costa Rica the boiled root is used in curing diarrhea, and an infusion to lower fever.
 It is considered useful in curing persistent diarrhea as well as an emmenagogue.
 In Mexico the latex is used to heal wounds and the inflorescences are given to teething children.
 In the Amazon region of Peru it is used as a tonic, against gangrene, and as an antidote for bee and wasp stings.
 In Argentina, the whole plant is used to treat snakebite.
 In Venezuela it is used as a sudorific and as a cure for dysentery.

-Duke's Handbook of Medicinal Plants of Latin America lists the following medicinal activities of Dorstenia contrajerva: alexiteric, anti-HIV, diaphoretic, diuretic, emmenaggogue, febrifuge, leihmanicide, orexigenic, stimulant, tonic.
+Duke's Handbook of Medicinal Plants of Latin America lists the following medicinal activities of Dorstenia contrajerva: alexiteric, anti-HIV, diaphoretic, diuretic, emmenagogue, febrifuge, leishmanicide, orexigenic, stimulant, tonic.